The Parent’s Role in Biomedical Treatment for Autism Spectrum Disorders

 Most parents partner with knowledgeable and open-minded physicians to explore treatments that will address both the behavioral problems and the physical symptoms of their children.
 As key members of the treatment team, these parents play a very important role in working with a variety of medical professionals.

 The first and most crucial role parents have is selecting the medical team that will guide their child’s treatment plan.
-In making this decision, it is important to understand that many doctors follow the guidelines of the American Academy of Pediatrics (download PDF) These guidelines, which have not been updated since 2010 discourage physicians from recommending the cutting-edge treatments that help many children with autism spectrum disorders because these approaches are considered “alternative.”
-Even with the Consensus report in 2012, showing that 70% of individuals with ASD have a treatable gut condition or disease, the AAP still, inexplicably, doesn't recommend treating them, which would be medical neglect by any definition.
+In making this decision, it is important to understand that many doctors follow the guidelines of the American Academy of Pediatrics (download PDF) These guidelines, which have not been updated since May 2001 discourage physicians from recommending the cutting-edge treatments that help many children with autism spectrum disorders because these approaches are considered “alternative.”

 This is extremely important because if a test or treatment is not recommended in the standards of care, the costs for testing and treating may be left up to the families.
 In addition, the professionals who work with our special children need to think “outside the box” in order to address children’s biomedical symptoms and issues.